Deep-Symmetry/dysentery/README.md

 they might convey.
 If you do, or if any byte value shows up in red, please [open an Issue](https://github.com/brunchboy/dysentery/issues) to let us know.
-Bytes which are expected to contain the device name are rendered as text rather than hex, to make them more readable.
+Bytes which are expected to contain the device name and firmware version are rendered as text rather than hex, to make them more readable.

 <img src="doc/assets/PacketWindow.png" width="600" alt="Packet Window">